AideTechBot/blogs-test/README.md

-# tinypress-test
+# Blog Test for SHAD
-Test repo for tinypress workings.
+Jekyll implementation of a SHAD student blog.